 This Rustic Blackberry and Blueberry Galette Recipe is made with fresh blackberries, juicy plump blueberries, and hints of fresh rosemary all baked in a golden buttery crust.
 Dust with powdered sugar and serve your own Blueberry Galette with vanilla ice cream or homemade whipped cream.

 Prepare your dough.
-In a medium-sized mixing bowl whisk together 1 cup of the all-purpose flour, salt and 1 tablespoon sugar together in a medium size bowl.
-Add the chopped butter and, working with your fingers, break up the butter in with the flour until a course mixture is formed.Add the chopped butter and, working with your fingers, break up with butter in with the flour until a course mixture is formed with the butter broken down to the size of small peas.
+In a medium-sized mixing bowl whisk together 1 cup of all-purpose flour, salt, and 1 tablespoon sugar.
+Use your finger tops to mix the butter with the flour.
+Continue to mix until a coarse mixture forms and the butter is broken down to the size of small peas.
 Add the iced water, three tablespoons to start, and more (1 tablespoon at a time) as needed.
-Gently mix until dough comes together.
+Gently mix until the dough comes together.

+Chill.
 Place the dough in a sealed zip lock bag and refrigerate for at least 30 minutes.

 Roll your dough.
 But first, preheat your oven to 425 degrees F and line a large baking sheet with parchment paper.
 Then sprinkle a clean work surface with a small amount of flour.
 Roll the chilled dough into a circle(ish) shape, approximately 10-12 inches in diameter.
 It does not have to be a perfect circle.

 Gently brush the exposed dough with milk and sprinkle with any remaining sugar, if desired.
 Dot the fruit topping with butter (optional, but adds a nice, rich flavor).

 Bake.
 Bake at 425 degrees for 5 minutes and then reduce the heat to 375 degrees F. Continue baking for an additional 25-35 minutes, or until the crust is golden and the filling is starting to bubble.